zhangkaizhao/repos/README.md

 ## Sub-commands

-* sync: update or clone if a repository url provided, else synchronize all repositories in metadata
+* `sync`: update or clone if a repository url provided, else synchronize all repositories in metadata
-* remove: remove directory of a local repository
+* `remove`: remove directory of a local repository
-* topics: list all topics with count of their repositories
+* `topics`: list all topics with count of their repositories
-* topic: list repositries of a topic in metadata
+* `topic`: list repositries of a topic in metadata
-* stats: output stats of all repositories in metadata
+* `stats`: output stats of all repositories in metadata
-* cleanup: clean up broken repositories
+* `cleanup`: clean up broken repositories
-* search: search local repositories by key word
+* `search`: search local repositories by key word
-* proxy: output proxy configuration
+* `proxy`: output proxy configuration

 Examples: